c-o-pr/ddrescue-helper/README.md

 #### 1. UNMOUNT, MOUNT, AND FSCK A DRIVE OR PARTITION.

-`ddrescue_helper.sh -m | -u | -f <device>`
+`ddrescue_helper.sh -u | -m | -f <device>`

-`-u, -m` include updating `/etc/fstab` (vifs on Mac) to prevent / restore auto-mount.
-This makes a device ready to be copied without interference from the auto-mount capabilities of the OS.
+`-u, -m` include updating `/etc/fstab` (using `vifs(8)` on macOS) to make devices ready to be copied without interference from the auto-mount capabilities of the OS. `-u` prevents auto-mount after unomount. `-m` re-enables auto-mount after mount.

+`-f` looks up the volume type of device and runs the appropriate form of `fsck`.
+This may be appropriate to check / repair volume integiru after making a copy or zapping.

 > [!NOTE]
-> With `-m`, `<device>` can be a UUID to be removed from /etc/fstab.
-In certain use cases, an /etc/fstab entry can become orphaned.
-You also could just run `vifs(8)` and remove it by hand.
+> With `-m`, you can supply a volume UUID as `<device>`to remove an entry from /etc/fstab (no attemt to mount is made).
+An `/etc/fstab` entry can become orphaned if unmounted with `-u` after which the parition is reformatted or overwritten as a copy destination.
+You also can run `vifs` to do anything you want to `/etc/fstab` by hand.

-`-f` looks up the volume type of device and runs the appropriate form of `fsck`.
-This may be appropriate after making a clone or zapping.
+>
+> If you need a general purpose mount inhibitor for macOS, which works for all devices, includeing disk images, see [a Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/).
+> However, Disk Arbitrator hasn't been updated since 2017 and on macOS Ventura a bug prevents it its Quit from working, you have to kill it by hand.

 #### 2. SCAN, COPY